rkgIITBh/data-structures.github.io/HTML/shellSortAlgorithm.md

 - and so on.

 After sorting all subsequences with gap <i>g</i>, we say the original sequence is g-sorted.
-In summary, the input is (n/2)-sorted, (n/4)-sorted, (n/8)-sorted and so on.
-When it gets 0-sorted then the sorting is complete.
-Let us understand sorting process with an example.
+In summary, the input is (n/2)-sorted, (n/4)-sorted, (n/8)-sorted, and so on.
+When it gets 0-sorted, then the sorting is complete.
+Let us understand the sorting process with an example.
-Figure below illustrates the process of defining subsequences and sorting them.
+The figure below illustrates the process of defining subsequences and sorting them.
 <p style="text-align:center">
   <img src="../images/shellSortExample.png">

   <img src="../images/shellSortExample1.png">
 </p>
 The input consists of 10 elements.
 We use a reducing interval sequence {5, 2, 1, 0} for creating the sublists.
-In last pass, we 0-sort the sequence which requires only 2 swaps.
+In the last pass, we 0-sort the sequence, which requires only two swaps.
 Notice that we do not physically create or partition to define the sublists.
 The procedure for sorting maintains the gap logically while sorting.